DenseTurd/DTParticleSystem/README.md

 The custom editor is designed to have only the functionality my designers need for this particular project, hopefully it's not as scary for them to use.

-I also made the default settings fire-esque demonstrating much of the functionality.
+I also made the default settings fire-esque, demonstrating much of the functionality.

 Getting the preview to work was hard!